 How to join

-If you are interested in joining the group, please contact Heidi Kim (English and Comparative Literature) and Kia Caldwell (African, African American, and Diaspora Studies) who are serving as co-facilitators for the group during the 2019-2020 academic year.
+If you are interested in joining the group, please contact Dr. Michael Figueroa (Music) who is serving as the facilitator of the group during the 2020-2021 academic year.